irhernandezl/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
-Name: User Story
+name: User Story
 about: This template is for creating user stories
-Titulo: ''
+title: ''
-Etiqueta: ''
+labels: ''
-Asignado: ''
+assignees: ''

 ---